teusH/MySense/MyDatacollector/README.md

    LICENSOR HEREBY DISCLAIMS ALL SUCH WARRANTIES, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT, OR NON-INFRINGEMENT.
 See the RPL for specific language governing rights and limitations under the RPL.

 Use of all sources under these condition implies a contribution in the form of code contribution, documentation, improvements or donations to MySense.
-This enables us to continue withg more MySense developments as well to share the knowledge and experience.
 It is not a free beer.
-Make sure to use a phrase 'based on MySense' (Behoud de Parel Association) in all publications and reports when you use MySense software.

 ## configuration
 The datacollector and input/output modules are highly configurable.
-See the Python module(s) for e.g. 'Conf' dict for all the details.
+See the Python module for e.g. Conf dict for all details.
 Every input/output module can be tested on a stand alone base which eases testing and debugging.
 A set of examples is provided for this.
 From the commandline (and with environment variable setting as eg DBPASS=acacadabra, DBHOST=localhost, DBUSER=myself) the datacollector configuration can be changed (try help).
 E.g. 'community:output=false' will switch forwarding to Sensors.Community OFF.
-Use the 'help' argument for more details.

 ## input channels (broker input channel modules)
 It is possible to read measurement data from several (MQTT eg TTN V2 or V3 stack) simultaniously.
 The datacollector is able to detect data in TTN V2 or V3 automatically.
 Currently only MQTT broker input is implemented.
 With this as example eg InfluxDB or HTTP POST broker should be easily implemented.